The Lane, Covent Garden

 berners tavern waldorf salad

-The wittily named Early Berners at Jason Atherton’s Berners Tavern is available for just 90 minutes each day – so be sure to make your booking early.
-The two- or three-course set menu promises a brilliant choice of dishes from the more extensive a la carte offering, with highlights including prawn cocktail with avocado wasabi puree, ray wing schnitzel with fennel and citrus salad, and a British cheese board.
-If you’ve yet to try Atherton’s much-lauded fare, make a beeline for this great value menu.
+The wittily named Early Berners at Jason Atherton's Berners Tavern is available for just 90 minutes each day – so be sure to make your booking early.
+The two- or three-course set menu promises a brilliant choice of dishes from the more extensive a la carte offering, with highlights including prawn cocktail with avocado wasabi puree, Paillard chicken Caesar salad with all the trimmings and a British cheese board.
+If you've yet to try Atherton's much-lauded fare, make a beeline for this great value menu.

 Close to: London Palladium, Dominion Theatre, Soho Theatre